Getting Started

 npm start

-These days, it's common for web projects to be hosted in a Git repository. [^about_git] You'll find it useful to manage your Surfgreen site this way, especially as we get into publishing your site.
+These days, it’s common for web projects to be hosted in a Git repository.
+4 You’ll find it useful to manage your Surfgreen site this way, especially as we get into publishing your site.

 Never used Git before?
 The simplest way to get started is to use GitHub, which can host your git repository for free.
 Here’s how to get started: